 1. USB converter box

 Most of the film transfer services in the chart on page 52 digitize videos, but you can digitize them yourself with an inexpensive USB converter box.
-I used Honestech’s VHS to DVD 5.0 Deluxe for Windows ($45 on Amazon.com), and was pleased with the results.
-(A newer 7.0 version lets you adjust video brightness, contrast and saturation.
-It costs $59.99.)
+One option is used VIDBOX VHS to DVD 8.0 Deluxe for Windows.

 To convert videos to digital with a USB converter box, you need a device to play them back.
 To play VHS and VHS-C videos, I bought a refurbished VCR on Amazon.com.
 I connected the VCR to the Honestech VIDBOX with the included cables, and connected the VIDBOX to my computer with a USB cable.
 I played back the videos and watched them as the Honestech software converted them to digital files.
 You need an adapter to play a VHS-C (compact videocassette) in a VCR.